ICB-DCM/pyABC/doc/sampler.rst

-When submitting a large number of individual SLURM jobs (``n_jobs``), the scheduler could be overloaded, i.e. increased scheduling overhead may degrade the overall effiency of the scheduling on the HPC system.
+When submitting a large number of individual SLURM jobs (``n_jobs``), the scheduler could be overloaded, i.e. increased scheduling overhead may degrade the overall efficiency of the scheduling respectively performance  on the HPC system.

 As an alternative, consider to use SLURM job arrays.
 A SLURM job array is a feature to manage a collection of similar jobs efficiently using a single submission script.
-Each job in the array (task), shares the same job script but can operate on different inputs and parameters identified by an unique index ``$SLURM_ARRAY_TASK_ID``.
+Each job in the array (task), shares the same job script but can operate on different inputs and parameters identified by an unique index ``${SLURM_ARRAY_TASK_ID}``.

 Furthermore, monitoring and job control is streamlined compared to numerous individual jobs scattered across the queue (scalability of job submission).
-SLURM is optimized to handle large job arrays efficienctly and should be thus considered as an alternative to to the submission of many individual, yet related or similar jobs.
+SLURM is optimized to handle large job arrays efficiently and should thus be considered as an alternative to the submission of many individual, yet related or similar, jobs.

 .. code:: bash